 As an avid chamber musician, Malkin has collaborated with Itamar Golan, Miriam Fried, Frans Helmerson, Hsin-Yun Huang, Kim Kashkashian, Alan Kay, Marcy Rosen, Roger Tapping, Mitsuko Uchida and Peter Wiley.
 He has performed at numerous festivals, such as Ravinia, Music@Menlo, Yellow Barn, the Perlman Music Program and the Marlboro Music Festival, and worked with notable artists such as Pamela Frank, Ivry Gitlis, Vadim Gluzman, Leonidas Kavakos, Itzhak Perlman and Pinchas Zukerman.
 Malkin’s chamber performances are regularly broadcast on Israel’s classical music radio Kol HaMusika, and on WQXR and WMFT in the US.
 Malkin is frequently invited as a guest concertmater with such orchestras as the American Symphony Orchestra, the American Ballet Theatre Orchestra and the Minas Gerais Filharmonica.

-Kobi is an alumnus of Ensemble Connect, a program of Carnegie Hall and The Juilliard School, which trains the next generation of performers to be artists and teachers who hold a deep commitment to the communities in which they live and work.
+Malkin is an alumnus of Ensemble Connect, a program of Carnegie Hall and The Juilliard School which trains the next generation of performers to be artists and teachers that hold a deep commitment to the communities in which they live and work.
 He holds a Master of Music degree from the Juilliard School, where he studied with Sylvia Rosenberg and Donald Weilerstein, and a Bachelor of Music degree from the New England Conservatory, where he worked under the guidance of Miriam Fried.

-Kobi plays on a 1701 Pietro Guarneri violin, generously on loan to him by Yehuda Zisapel.
+Malkin plays a rare 1701 Pietro Guarneri violin, generously on loan to him by Yehuda Zisapel.